ttscoff/bunch/bunch-files/scripts/shell-scripts.md

 monitor.
 If the primary task is a script that has launched subprocesses (as most scripts do), those subprocesses will not be paused by this button.
-When a script is paused the button will read "Resume" and will resume the paused task whe n clicked.
+When a script is paused the button will read "Resume" and will resume the paused task when clicked.

 The Kill button will send a SIGSTOP command to the process.
 This should kill any child processes as well, assuming they haven't been run in the background by the script.
 Once a script is terminated or completed, the button changes to read "Restart" and clicking it will re-run the script or command.